Govindudu Andarivadele: Development

 "We are making films for the Telugu audience so an apt Telugu title would invariably work best.
 But it all depends on what type of film it is.
 Govindudu Andarivadele is the story of an NRI who returns to his native village to reunite with his extended family, so we decided to go with the title from a hit devotional song about Lord Krishna who is everyone's beloved."

-— —Krishna Vamsi, regarding the selection of the film's title.
+— Krishna Vamsi, regarding the selection of the film's title.

-In September 2010, Chiranjeevi invited Krishna Vamsi to discuss making a movie with Ram Charan as the lead.
-After a story-narration session, they agreed to move ahead.
-In August 2013, after a three-year gap, it was announced that Ram Charan, Daggubati Venkatesh and Krishna would act in a film directed by Vamsi and produced by Bandla Ganesh under the banner Parameswara Art Productions banner.
-At that point, however, the script was not yet complete and so the project was still put on hold.
+Initially, the script was not yet complete and so the project was still put on hold.

-In December 2013, Bandla Ganesh tweeted a photo featuring himself, Krishna Vamsi and Director of Photography Sameer Reddy at the Sri Lakshmi Narasimha Swamy Temple in Antarvedi with the finished script.
 The film was initially titled Vijetha after the 1985 Telugu film which featured Chiranjeevi and Bhanupriya in the lead roles.
 In March 2014, the supposed story of the film was leaked onto the internet.
 The story was that Ram Charan played the role of an NRI who visits his joint family to bridge a gap between his father and his father's younger brother.

 On 27 March 2014, when the film poster was released, the title was confirmed as Govindudu Andarivadele.
 In mid April 2014, Yuvan Shankar Raja was signed up as the film's composer after S. Thaman opted out because of conflicting projects.
 Sources reported that talks were also held with G. V. Prakash Kumar.
 It was the first time that Krishna Vamsi had collaborated with Yuvan Shankar Raja, with the director later informing that he had waited five years to work with the composer.
 Reports regarding Rajkiran being replaced by Prakash Raj because of Chiranjeevi and the altering of the original script, and that Prakash Raj was included to strengthen the Telugu cultural identity of the film were dismissed as rumours.
 The film's shoot was put on hold due to the climate at the shooting spot being unsuitable for children acting in the film rather than because of Chiranjeevi.
 Ram Charan, in an interview with The Hindu, said that Rajkiran was replaced with Prakash Raj as the sections involving the former ended up looking more like a Tamil film.